davidcgl/davidchen.io/src/site/posts/2020-06-01-lorem-ipsum.md

 erat at elit tempor porta at molestie risus.
 Duis eget quam ac ex placerat pretium.

+> All money is a matter of belief.
+The real tragedy of the poor is the poverty
+> of their aspirations.
+It is not from the benevolence of the butcher, the
+> brewer, or the baker that we expect our dinner, but from their regard to
+> their own interest.
+>
+> -- Adam Smith

 **Mauris ornare lacinia quam, non lobortis velit vulputate non**.
 Donec magna metus, venenatis in ligula euismod, rhoncus varius ligula.
 Sed sit amet augue augue.
 Nam venenatis viverra mauris, in tincidunt quam suscipit id.